JustinRickard/DockerSpike/README.md

 ## Run in Google Cloud

+Note: The Google 'Kontainer Engine' now appears to have been renamed to 'Kubernetes Engine'.

 ### Create a Google Cloud account

 In a browser, go to the Google Cloud Console. `https://console.cloud.google.com`